joelvh/tulipmania/README.md

 run Tulipmania::Service
 ```

-and startup the money printing machine using rackup - the rack command line tool:
+and startup the tulip exchange machinery using rackup - the rack command line tool:

 ```
 $ rackup       ## will use the config.ru - rackup configuration script (see above).
 ```

 In your browser open up the page e.g. `http://localhost:9292`.
 Voila!
+Happy mining!

 ## License